gvwilson/sensibleadventures/in-heck/in-heck-outline.md

 - ARM 47: an Autonomous Robotic Manipulator
   - Central's minions and prison guards
 - ARM 15: smaller Central-controlled bot
+- Patient in Darkness: the villain from the first book
+  - Winds up taking over Central

 ## Ideas